Deploying a BVS

 Setting up wallets

-At a minimum, you'll need four wallets, which we will name: bvs-owner
+At a minimum, you'll need four wallets, which we will name: bvs-owner, bvs-operator, bvs-aggregator.

 The easiest way to create these wallets is through the babylon command.
 Please refer to our babylon command guide for installation details.